Jason Abel L’03

 He advises clients on the restrictions and responsibilities under the Lobbying Disclosure Act, Foreign Agents Registration Act, Federal Election Campaign Act, Honest Leadership and Open Government Act, Office of Government Ethics regulations, and House and Senate Ethics rules.
 Abel also leads policy efforts pertaining to election security and election administration.

-Mr. Abel is the former Chief Counsel of the U.S. Senate Committee on Rules and Administration, where he served under then-Chairman Charles E. Schumer (D-NY).
-Prior to becoming Chief Counsel, Mr. Abel was counsel to Senator Schumer.
+He is the former Chief Counsel of the U.S. Senate Committee on Rules and Administration, where he served under then-Chairman U.S. Senator Charles E. Schumer (D-NY).
+Prior to becoming Chief Counsel, Abel was counsel to Schumer.